Star Wars - Blu ray film reviews.

 There is a nice bit of surround sound as the blaster is fired by Han Solo in the garbage disposal unit on the Death Star.

 This is far from a perfect release, ideally they would have gone back to the original separation masters and then added back in the digital effects that George Lucas now wants in this movie, with todays film scanners this would have been a massive improvement and the image would look far more film like, i feel that for such a prestige release they should have put the effort in to make brand new film scans, relying on 8 year old masters with some baked in issues is never wise and its going to be at least 2017 before we get to see a better release of these films.

 They should not have used the Jabba The Hut scene in this film, its unnecessary because of the Greedo scene, the CGI also looks poor with Han Solo "walking" over Jabba's tail coming across as awkward, it would be better if they had included this scene as a deleted extra, its just redundant to have a scene which basically repeats information already told in the story.

-There is a choice you can make with this boxset, buy it and enjoy Star Wars again or hold off and register your complaint about the originals not being included by not buying the set, i have no problems with such decisions, i knew this set was using old masters and decided to buy anyways because i think the DVD editions have their own issues and this is at least going to be the best these films have looked in the home, if all the films had looked like The Phantom Menace then i would have not bought the set, that one is especially bad, this release has issues but its nowhere near as bad as The Phantom Menace looks, i can't wait until 2017 so i bought this set and so far i'm glad i did and thats despite the issues i now point out.
+I knew this set was using old masters and decided to buy anyways because i think the DVD editions have their own issues and this is at least going to be the best these films have looked in the home, if all the films had looked like The Phantom Menace then i would have not bought the set, that one is especially bad, this release has issues but its nowhere near as bad as The Phantom Menace looks, we will likely see new 4K film scans for 2017, at which point they may offer 4K blu ray editions of the original trilogy, i would certainly buy into that.